Kruchy1980/git-data-searcher/README.md

 Używanie tej aplikacji jest ograniczone przez twórców Git Hub'a, i możemy wysyłać tylko ograniczoną liczbę zapytań na godzinę - odświeżane co godzinę.

 **Application securities**
-If we enter wrong name of user there is an alert appear which inform us that "There is not such an user and if we do not type in the user login at all the  communicate "Enter user Github Login" appeares in alert
+If we enter wrong name of user there is an alert appear which inform us that "There is not such an user and if we do not type in the user login at all the  communicate "Enter user Github Login" appeares in alert.
+We can use the lowercase characters to get the user data.

 **Zabezpieczenia aplikacji**
 Jeżeli wpiszemy zły login użytkownika, to w alercie pojawi się informujący nas o tym komunikat, tak samo stanie się, jeżeli w ogóle nie podamy użytkownika.
+Możemy uzywać małych liter aby otrzymać interesujące nas dane.